-Jawad Gull, PhD: Dr. Gull is bridge designer at HDR and has nine years of experience in research and structural engineering.
+Jawad Gull, PhD, PE: Dr. Gull is Senior Structural Engineer at WSP and has 13 years of experience in design, research, and teaching.
 He has expertise in cable structures and steel bridges.
-He has worked on diverse engineering projects in the United States, Japan and Pakistan.
-He is currently working on the I-4 Ultimate project that involves design and construction of over 60 new bridges and replacement of over 70 existing bridges.
+He has worked on diverse structural engineering projects.
+He was the structures lead of 5 segments (90 miles) of the Texas High Speed Rail project that will be connecting Houston and Dallas.
+He was also part of the I-4 Ultimate Improvement project in Florida that involved design and construction of over 60 new bridges and replacement of over 70 existing bridges.
 Dr. Gull obtained his doctorate degree from Florida International University.
 He worked on several research projects and successfully addressed issues related to construction, inspection, and rehabilitation of bridges.
 He served as the assistant director of the ABC-UTC at Florida International University.
 He was principal investigator of key ABC-UTC research projects addressing the issues related to service life and database management of ABC projects.
-He earned his master’s degree from Saitama University, Japan.
-He and his research team worked in collaboration with the Tokyo Electric Power Company and addressed several issues related to wind-induced vibrations of cable structures.
-He has been involved in several destructive and nondestructive tests of structures and materials in Pakistan.
-He is an active member of the American Society of Civil Engineers and the American Concrete Institute.

 Finn Hubbard, PE: Mr. Hubbard joined Fish & Associates, Inc. in November 2012 with over 30 years of structural design, construction, maintenance, policy, and management experience.
 He has been involved in a variety of structural design and construction projects within the transportation industry and has extensive experience with simple and complex multi-phase, multi-year projects.
 He has personally designed and overseen production of thousands of bridge plans and projects.
 Mr. Hubbard started his career with the Wisconsin Department of Transportation in 1985 and advanced through the ranks to become State Bridge Engineer for Wisconsin.
 He also served on the American Association of State Highway and Transportation Officials (AASHTO) Subcommittee on Bridges and Structures as Wisconsin’s primary representative working directly with the other 49 DOT’s on national bridge-related policies for seven years.
 Mr. Hubbard led the stabilization and reconstruction efforts for the Hoan Bridge failure in downtown Milwaukee Wisconsin in December 2000.This work included the emergency response, stabilization, implosion, cleanup, and reconstruction of the failed span in a highly congested urban environment.
 The forensic investigation from the Hoan failure changed the AASHTO bridge specifications.